wa20/BookApp/README.md

 ## Technology Stack Used to Create BookApp

 BookApp was created using purpose driven tech stack choices.
-All of the tools used contribute the elegant aesthetics, smooth interactability and efficiency.
+All of the tools used contribute to the elegant aesthetics, smooth interactability and efficiency of the app.

 ```
 1. HTML 5